jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 ## Black-Box Test Cases
 ----
 <p style = "text-align: justify;">
-** Disclaimer: Some of the code couldn't be tested as I didn't know any way to test it without hardcoding an input value, since most of the functions take in user input.
+Some of the code couldn't be tested as I didn't know any way to test it without hardcoding an input value, since most of the functions take in user input.
 Test code still remains, however just commented out in the production code.
+Furhtermore, manual testing was conducted during the writing of the original code to ensure that the function could be built, therefore most tests were run through the terminal while running the program.
+Nonetheless, there were still some functions that could be tested using the testing techniques.
 </p>

 ### 1A.
 Converting a String to Uppercase or Lowercase